What are Proctoring Services?

 Testing center policies:

-2. When checking in, the student must show their LMU OneCard or some other form of photo I.D.
+2. When checking in, the student must show their LMU OneCard or some other form of photo I.D. - DSS will not keep the I.D.

 3. Students are encouraged to use the restroom prior to exams.
 Restroom breaks during exams will be provided on-the-clock, unless it is an approved accommodation.

 4. No personal belongings are allowed in the testing room.
-This includes, but is not limited to: bags/backpacks, watches, cell phones, or any electronic devices
+This includes, but is not limited to: bags/backpacks, watches, cell phones, or any electronic devices.

 5. Testing room computers are monitored electronically, and testing rooms are equipped with video cameras.
 If a student is suspected of cheating, DSS will stop the exam and report the details to the faculty.